CambridgeALTA/fce-cep-oc/README.md

-# The FCE-CEP Open Cloze Test datatet
+# The FCE-CEP Open Cloze Test dataset

 This repository contains the dataset described in: